-For information on RACF commands, refer to these References: OS/390 SecureWay® Security Server RACF Security Administrator's Guide and OS/390 SecureWay® Security Server RACF Command Language Reference.
+For information on RACF commands, see z/OS Security Server RACF Security Administrator's Guide and z/OS Security Server RACF Command Language Reference in References.

-Create and connect self-signed certificates on the host
+2.4 a.
+Create and connect self-signed certificates on the host.

 Because the clients will not know about the issuer of the self-signed certificate, in most cases you must add the server's self-signed certificate to the client's signer certificates.
 This process requires the following high-level steps: